New report reveals a 121% surge in cybercriminals using legitimate websites to obfuscate malicious payloads

 - CFOs are the most likely to be targeted by whaling attacks

-Boston, US - May 25, 2023 - Egress, a cybersecurity company that provides intelligent email security, today released its inaugural Email Threats Pulse Report.
+London, UK. – 25th May 2023 - Egress, a cybersecurity company that provides intelligent email security, today released its inaugural Email Threats Pulse Report.
 The report’s findings demonstrate the evolving attack methodologies currently used by cybercriminals that are designed to get through traditional perimeter security.

 All phishing threat data and examples contained within this report were taken from Egress Defend, an Integrated Cloud Email Security solution that uses intelligent technology to detect and neutralize phishing attacks.